Duke University Wind Symphony

 Pictures by Mark Manring www.manring.net & Steven Bryant

 Rehearsals: Tuesday and Thursday, 7:30-9:30 pm.

 Auditions: Students should prepare approximately 4-5 minutes of music that demonstrate their best playing ability.

 The student may choose to perform two short examples, one to demonstrate technical proficiency and another featuring tone quality, phrasing and musical sensitivity.

 Students will be asked to sight-read at the audition.

 No scales are required.

-THE AUDITION SIGN UP SHEET WILL BE POSTED ON THE BULLETIN BOARD ACROSS BONE HALL (located in the Biddle Music Building on East Campus) THE WEEK BEFORE CLASSES START.
+THE AUDITION SIGN UP SHEET WILL BE POSTED ON THE BULLETIN BOARD OUTSIDE THE ROOM IN BIDDLE MUSIC BLDG.
+(East Campus) WHERE THE AUDITION WILL BE HELD THE WEEK BEFORE CLASSES START.
 Auditions will be held during the first week of classes.